Anthrocon/www/content/Venue/accessibility/index.md

 ***

-## Accessibility at the DLCC and hotels
+## Accessibility at the DLCC and Hotels

 The David L. Lawrence Convention Center, the Westin Convention Center, and all of Anthrocon's partner hotels are fully accessible and compliant with the Americans with Disabilities Act.